lee-messi/lee-messi.github.io/_posts/2025-03-23-implicit-bias.md

 ---
 layout: post
 title: Implicit Bias-like Patterns in Reasoning Models
-date: 2025-03-23 00:00:00
+date: 2025-10-01 00:00:00
-description: New pre-print on implicit bias in reasoning models
+description: Updated pre-print on implicit bias in reasoning models
 tags: implicit-bias
 categories: research
 ---

 Think about a traffic light.
 When you see a red light, what's your immediate response? _Stop_.
 When you see a green light? _Go_.
-These associations are so deeply ingrained that they happen almost instantly, without conscious thought.
+These associations are so deeply ingrained in our minds that they happen almost instantly, without conscious thought.

 Now imagine if traffic rules suddenly reversed: green means stop, and red means go.
 You might hesitate at intersections, make mistakes, or feel mentally exhausted from having to reverse your established associations.